SButzbach07/Butzbach-Chat/README.md

 This list contains every phrase that plays sounds instead of sending messages.
 If you noticed they're all nine letter long and has no whitespace anywhere.
 You can also use the `/listsounds` command to list the sounds while in the chat app.

-__Note:__ I do not own any of these sounds.
-They belong to their creators.
-I use them intentionally for others to entertain themselves while using this app.
+__Note:__ Almost all of these sounds came from [Voicemod](https://tuna.voicemod.net). loudwhistlesnoring came from the [Slap Battles Wiki](https://roblox-slap-battles.fandom.com/wiki/Error).
+I recorded scotdistortedmessage using Audacity and a Bluetooth speaker that came with a mic.

 * aaa
 * alertsiren